Anioko/Pynuts/pages/home.rst

-Pynuts is a Flask extension which will simplify your code by creating some generic content, allowing you to:
+Pynuts is a Flask extension simplifying the implementation of the generic views of your app.

+It allows you to:

-* implement some basic CRUD (Create, Read, Update and Delete) view functions for administration in a few lines.
+- implement and configure `CRUD <https://en.wikipedia.org/wiki/Create,_read,_update_and_delete>`_ view functions in a few lines, using your database schema.
-* secure your application by easily manage permissions using the request context.
+- secure your application by easily managing user permissions using the request context.
-* generate HTML and PDF documents from any instance you created.
+- generate HTML and PDF documents containing data from any model instance you created.
-* manage different versions of these document with an embedded git repository.
+- manage different versions of these document with an embedded git repository.
-* drastically reduce the amount of code to write.
+- drastically reduce the amount of code to write and development time by focusing on your application logic and deferring the boring parts to Pynuts.

 About Pynuts